pagkly/Zed/Investopedia3/What Is Organizational Behavior (OB).md

 Organizational behavior (OB) is the academic study of how people act within groups.
 Its principles are applied primarily in attempts to make businesses operate more effectively.

-The study of organizational behavior includes areas of research dedicated to improving job performance, increasing job satisfaction, promoting innovation, and encouraging [leadership](https://www.investopedia.com/terms/l/leadership.asp).
-Each has its own recommended actions, such as reorganizing groups, modifying compensation structures, or changing methods of [performance evaluation](https://www.investopedia.com/what-is-a-performance-appraisal-4586834).
+The study of organizational behavior includes areas of research dedicated to improving job performance, increasing job satisfaction, promoting innovation, and encouraging [[leadership]](https://www.investopedia.com/terms/l/leadership.asp).
+Each has its own recommended actions, such as reorganizing groups, modifying compensation structures, or changing methods of [[performance evaluation]](https://www.investopedia.com/what-is-a-performance-appraisal-4586834).

 The study of organizational behavior has its roots in the late 1920s, when the Western Electric Company launched a now-famous series of studies of the behavior of workers at its Hawthorne Works plant in Cicero, Illinois.1